jessemillerjom/chirp-spectrum/README.md

 # Chirp Spectrum

 A Cloudflare Workers application that collects and analyzes AI-related tweets using sentiment analysis.
-The application provides a real-time dashboard showing sentiment trends and detailed analysis of AI-related discussions on Twitter.
+The application provides a historical dashboard showing sentiment trends and detailed analysis of AI-related discussions on Twitter.

 ## Demo